Trailer Tire Basics

-We’ve been towing boat trailers around for years and assumed that our trailer’s tires were “just like car tires.”
+We’ve been towing boat trailers around for years and assumed that trailer tires were “just like car tires.”
 Boy, were we mistaken, and that’s why we’ve ended up changing tires too many times beside the interstate.
-We’re not the only folks who have paid the price for our ignorance, either.
+We’re not the only folks who have paid the price for our ignorance.
 Boat U.S. reports that the majority of the calls for help to their Trailer Assist division (41 percent) come from boaters having tire problems.

 Trailer tires aren’t like auto or light truck tires.
 They don’t steer, transmit power from an engine to the road or swerve to avoid obstacles.
 Automobile tires perform all of these functions, so they need flexible sidewalls to keep their tread anchored to the pavement.
-Car tires are mated to sophisticated suspension, steering and braking systems, while free-spinning trailer tires sit underneath stiff suspensions, and smaller trailers don’t have brakes at all.
+Car tires are mated to sophisticated suspension, steering and braking systems; free-spinning trailer tires, on the other hand, sit underneath stiff suspensions while smaller trailers don’t have brakes at all.
 Ultimately, using automobile tires on your trailer is a safety issue, which is why the experts at the tire companies do not advise their use.

 Special Trailer (ST) tires are designed for your trailer’s requirements.
 Their stiff sidewalls help prevent your rig from swaying.
-Their heavy-duty load capacity is critical; ST tires have 10% more load capacity than equivalent light truck (LT) tires, and 40% more than passenger car (P) tires.
-They’re designed for trailer wheels, typically narrower than those on a car, and have shallower treads, so they wiggle less, help improve your tow vehicle’s fuel economy and run cooler.
+Their heavy-duty load capacity is critical; ST tires have 10% more load capacity than equivalent light truck (LT) tires and 40% more than passenger car (P) tires.
+They’re designed for trailer wheels, typically narrower than those on a car, and have shallower treads so they wiggle less to help improve your tow vehicle’s fuel economy and run cooler.